Dracula 3D: Plot

-During the Walpurgis Night in the woods adjacent to the village of Passo Borgo, located at the foot of the Carpathian Mountains, a couple of young lovers, Tanja and Milos, secretly meet and make love.
+During the Walpurgis Night in the woods adjacent to the village of Passo Borgo, located at the foot of the Carpathian Mountains, a couple of young lovers, Tanja and Milos, secretly meet and have sex.
 After fighting, Tanja removes the cross Milos had given her.
 On her way home, Tanja is chased by a supernatural creature that drains her blood.
 Sometime later, Jonathan Harker, a young librarian hired by Count Dracula, a nobleman from the area, arrives at the village.
 Tanja's body mysteriously disappears from the cemetery when the taxidermist Renfield intervenes in an attempt to stake her, killing Milos in the process.
 In the meantime, Harker, before going to Count Dracula's castle, takes the opportunity to visit Lucy Kisslinger, his wife Mina's best friend as well as the daughter of the local mayor.

 Upon arriving at the castle, Harker is greeted by Tanja, reanimated as a vampire, who tries from the very beginning to seduce him; however, they are interrupted by Dracula's entrance welcoming Harker.
 Dracula shows Harker the library he is to catalogue.
 The following night Tanja, having burnt Harker's photo of his wife, Mina, tries again to seduce and bite Harker, undressing in front of him, but a furious Dracula intervenes, throwing her across the room.
 Dracula bites Harker's neck but allows him to live.
 Dracula meanwhile visits Renfield in his cell and frees him from his chains; Renfield acknowledges Dracula as "Master".
 That night, Harker glimpses Dracula climbing unnaturally up the outside wall of the castle.
 The following day, a weakened but still conscious Harker attempts to escape, but as soon as he is outside the castle, a large wolf with a white lock transforms into Dracula, who savages him.